skoant/workout/README.md

-# workout
+# Workout
-TODO:
+Simple paser with timer and sound que for physical training

+#TODO
-++ Timer module to start / pause daily exercise
++ Timer module to start / pause daily exercise
-++ Save progress to cookie / localstorage
++ Save progress to cookie / localstorage
 + Videos for excersice
-- Calculate future workout reps/sets and rest based on the Test
++ Calculate future workout reps/sets and rest based on the Test